kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `serviceId`: The ID of the service to unpause.

+### renderTemplates([]String templates, []Any templateData, []destinationRelFilepaths)
+Renders templates and stores them in an archive that gets uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+The three input parameters need to be of the same non-zero length, it renders data at index `i` to the template at index `i` and stores the rendered file at the relative file path at index `i`.
+The destination relative paths are relative to the root of the archive.

+**Args**

+* `templates`: An array of go [templates](https://pkg.go.dev/text/template) as strings
+* `templateData`: An array of type `any` containing values that need to be rendered into the template.
+* `destinationRelFilepaths`: An array of relative file paths to which the rendered template will be stored.

+**Returns**

+* `uuid`: A unique ID as a string identifying the archived rendered templates, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 PartitionConnection
 -------------------
 This interface represents the network state between two partitions (e.g. whether network traffic is blocked, being partially dropped, etc.).